symbol/symbol-docs/source/guides/exchanges/exchange-REST-troubleshooting.rst

 .. caution:: ``minFeeMultiplier`` refers to **the node** being queried, whereas the rest of properties refer to **the whole network**.

 A good rule of thumb is to use the ``medianFeeMultiplier``.
 This typically provides timely confirmation of transactions without incurring in excessive fees being paid.

-`Here is an example query on the MAINNET <http://ngl-dual-104.symbolblockchain.io:3000/network/fees/transaction>`__.